chrisfreilich/virtuoso-nodes/README.md

 # Installation:

-1. Git clone this repo into a folder in ComfyUI\custom_nodes
+1. Git clone this repo into a folder in ComfyUI\custom_nodes.
-2. pip install -r requirements.txt
+2. pip install -r requirements.txt.
+3. [Install FFmpeg](https://ffmpeg.org/download.html), which is required for the Selective Color Node.

 **Please let me know if you have any thoughts or suggestions!**
 <br><br>